 Regular maintenance is the bedrock of optimal tool performance and longevity.
 A well-cared-for miter saw operates smoothly, executes cuts with superior precision, and consistently yields a cleaner finish on your materials.
 This proactive approach significantly reduces wear and tear on vital components, effectively warding off expensive repairs or premature replacements.

 Conversely, overlooking maintenance can precipitate a host of issues.
 Accumulations of sawdust and debris can impede moving parts and strain the motor, leading to inefficient operation and potential overheating.
 A dull or dirty blade not only produces subpar cuts but also forces the motor to work harder, accelerating wear.
-Furthermore, misalignment can compromise the accuracy that miter saws are celebrated for, impacting the quality of your projects and potentially creating unsafe working conditions.
+Misalignment can compromise the accuracy that miter saws are celebrated for, impacting the quality of your projects and potentially creating unsafe working conditions.
 By investing a small amount of time in routine care, you safeguard your tool’s accuracy, enhance its safety features, and ensure it remains a reliable asset in your workshop for years to come.

 2. Routine Cleaning: The First Line of Defense